hamx05/PyPassManager/README.md

 # 🔐 PyPassManager

-*A secure Python password manager with modern GUI, developed as my 3rd Semester Cyber Security Project (Fall 2024) at FAST-NUCES.
+*__A secure Python password manager with modern GUI, developed as my <u>3rd Semester Cyber Security Project (Fall 2024) at FAST-NUCES</u>__.
 Features Tkinter interface with military-grade encryption to store, manage, and protect your credentials.*

 ---